Eaglw/Chemical_Engineering/Colloids.md

 Colloidal particles do not have a fixed length scale, there are no absolute bounds.
 The colloidal nature of particles is determined by their behavior in relation to gravitational and fluid flow forces, which are *dependent on both the particle and the medium* in which they exist. *In general, particles that exhibit [[Brownian motion|Brownian motion]] are classified as colloidal.*

 ## Colloidal stability
-In order to create a stable colloidal system it's necessary the presence of an energy barrier.
-The two mechanism that are present regarding the aggregation of particles are [[Thermal motion|thermal agitation]] and all the [[Soft Matter/Interparticle forces|interparticle forces]].
-The presence of a barrier implies that the system is under kinetic control rather than thermodynamic control.
 We can divide the systems into:
-- Lyophobic
+- *Lyophobic*: thermodynamically unstable (hydrophobic if with water)
+- *Lyophilic*: thermodynamically stable (hydrophilic if with water) Lyophilic colloids are formed *spontaneously* when the two phases are brought together because the dispersion is thermodynamically more stable than the original separated state.
+Instead, lyophobic systems are not formed spontaneously, so in order to create a stable lyophobic colloidal system it's necessary the presence of an *energy barrier*.S The two mechanism that are present regarding the aggregation of particles are [[Thermal motion|thermal agitation]] and all the [[Soft Matter/Interparticle forces|interparticle forces]].
+The presence of a barrier implies that the system is under kinetic control rather than thermodynamic control, so they are *metastable systems*.
+Lyophobic system can be created with *mechanical energy input*, via some form of agitation